GiovanniHD201E/webdev/README.md

-# webdev
+# ClickMe-Button Game
-Front-End dev

-Here come some of my training websites.
-You can use these, too.

-Here is an easy button website made with HTML, CSS and Javascript.
+Here is an easy ClickMe-button website made with HTML, CSS and Javascript.
+Counts clicks on a button and saves the score in a highscore list.
+Highscore list works only for this session.

 Still needs something to save the highscore to a database.